 Read alignment is the first step in most sequencing data analyses.
-It is also a source of errors and interpretability problems.
-Repetitive genomes, algorithmic shortcuts, and genetic variation impede the aligner's ability to find a read's true point of origin.
-Aligners therefore report a mapping quality: the probability the reported point of origin for a read is incorrect.
-However, there is no established method for calculating mapping quality in a general way.
-We describe an accurate, aligner-agnostic framework for predicting mapping qualities that works by simulating a set of tandem reads, similar to the input reads in important ways, but for which the true point of origin is known.
-Alignments of tandem reads are used to build a model for predicting mapping quality, which is then applied to the input-read alignments.
-The model is automatically tailored to the alignment scenario at hand, allowing it to make accurate mapping-quality predictions across a range of scenarios.
-We implement this approach in a software tool called Qtip, which is accurate, low-overhead, and compatible with popular read aligners.
-Qtip is open source software available from https://github.com/BenLangmead/qtip.
+Because a read's point of origin can be ambiguous, aligners report a mapping quality: the probability the reported alignment is incorrect.
+Despite its importance, there is no established and general method for calculating mapping quality.
+We describe a framework for predicting mapping qualities that works by simulating a set of tandem reads, similar to the input reads in important ways, but for which the true point of origin is known.
+We implement this in an accurate and low-overhead tool called Qtip, which is compatible with popular aligners.

-1 Introduction
+Introduction

 Read alignment is often the first task when analyzing sequencing data.
 This is the process of determining each read's point of origin with respect to a reference genome.
-Much prior work is concerned with making read aligners computationally efficient1.
-That said, a read's point of origin can be ambiguous, and the reported alignments can be incorrect2.
+Much prior work is concerned with making read aligners computationally efficient [1].
+That said, a read's point of origin can be ambiguous, and the reported alignments can be incorrect [2].
 Repetitive genomes, sequencing errors and genetic differences contribute to the problem.
-In addition to being efficient, aligners must accurately characterize the uncertainty associated with each alignment, as first proposed in the seminal MAQ study2 which coined the term "mapping quality."
-Aligners have methods for predicting mapping quality, which is reported in the MAPQ field of the SAM/BAM format3.
+In addition to being efficient, aligners must accurately characterize the uncertainty associated with each alignment, as first proposed in the seminal MAQ study [2] which coined the term "mapping quality."
+Aligners have methods for predicting mapping quality, which is reported in the MAPQ field of the SAM/BAM format [3].
 These methods are generally quite ad hoc, not well described in research literature or software manuals.

-We introduce the tandem simulation framework for predicting mapping qualities in a manner that is agnostic to the aligner and parameters used.
-We introduce a tool called Qtip that implements the framework.
-Qtip operates alongside and in cooperation with an aligner like Bowtie 24; the term "tandem simulation" refers to this cooperation.
+We introduce the tandem simulation framework for predicting mapping qualities for all the alignments in a dataset in a manner that is agnostic to the aligner and parameters used.
+We also introduce Qtip, a tool implementing the framework.
+Qtip operates alongside and in cooperation with an aligner like Bowtie 2 [4]; the term "tandem simulation" refers to this cooperation.
 After observing the input reads and alignments, Qtip trains an ensemble tree model for predicting mapping qualities.
 Training uses simulated "tandem" reads, which are randomly drawn from the genome but crafted in a way that mimics statistical properties of the input reads, including their length, quality, gap, and edit distributions.
 The aligner itself must be modified to report feature data for the model, but alignment algorithms need not be changed.
-We implemented changes for the Bowtie 24, BWA-MEM5 and SNAP6 aligners.
+We implemented changes for the Bowtie 2 [4], BWA-MEM [5] and SNAP [6] aligners.
 Qtip works with any aligner that outputs feature data in a special SAM field; it is not limited to the tools adapted for this study.

-We demonstrate Qtip's predictions are superior to those made by the read aligners themselves, both on average and for most specific MAPQ cutoffs tested.
+We demonstrate Qtip's predictions are superior to those made by the read aligners themselves, both on average and for most specific MAPQ thresholds tested.
 We use simulation experiments to show this for various read aligners (Bowtie 2, BWA-MEM, SNAP), alignment settings (read lengths, alignment parameters, species), and accuracy criteria.
 We also perform a variant-calling experiment to show the improved mapping qualities can benefit downstream analysis.
 To our knowledge this is the first description of a general technique for characterizing alignment uncertainty, applicable across software tools and alignment settings.
-Qtip is open source software available from https://github.com/BenLangmead/qtip and experiments can be reproduced using the software at https://github.com/BenLangmead/qtip-experiments/tree/v1.6.1.

-2 Background
+Background